nattadasu/ryuuRyuusei/PRIVACY.md

   > **Warning**
   >
   > Please note that, while Ryuuzaki Ryuusei does not collect, store, maintain
-  > or use logs of messages sent about you under any circumstances, some of the
+  > or use logs of messages sent about you under any circumstances without prior
-  > third party services integrated into the Bot may have their protocols on
+  > explicit consent, some of the third party services integrated into the Bot
-  > data collection, storage, processing and sharing that you should be aware
+  > may have their protocols on data collection, storage, processing and sharing
-  > of.
+  > that you should be aware of.
   >
   > For more information, you can visit the privacy policies of the
   > questioned services.
 You also have the right to opt-out of these services by